 If you have ever found yourself longing for Microsoft Project for Mac, you’re not alone.
 Project management apps are endlessly useful—and often vital—tools to organize, engage, evaluate, and replicate any successful job.
 MS Project is particularly ubiquitous, so it’s no wonder that many MacOS users are looking for Apple-friendly options.

 In this article, I will explore the best PM software that works on Mac devices, including a few good MS Project alternatives for Mac users.
-I will also answer some common FAQs for any Mac project management tool and outline our evaluation criteria for how we define the “best project management software.”
+I will also answer some common FAQs around Mac project management tools and outline my evaluation criteria for how I define the “best project management software.”

 Project Management Software for Mac Comparison Criteria